 PurposeTo foster viable populations of threatened species in their Atlantic Forest habitats through habitat restoration, field research, environmental education and public participation.
 Specific objectives:

 - To empower local small-holder farmers as conservationists to restore habitat for endangered birds, by providing 2000 native trees for farmers to plant on their land;

 - To educate the local community about habitat conservation for Atlantic forest species through school programs;

 - To provide training and education opportunities for young conservationists.

 - Schools.
-Project personnel will develop fun educational activities and a poster for
+Project personnel developed fun educational activities and materials for teachers and

 - making a collage of native wildlife (kindergarten to Grade 3 and their teachers)

 - playing a game involving videos (for schools with electricity) or printed photos (for s schools without electricity) of endangered species (Grades 4-9 and their teachers)

 - making a poster to disseminate conservation problems and solutions for endangered species (small group project, Grades 4-9 and their teachers)

 - interactive puppets and theatre to discuss how both animals and humans need the forest ( all students and teachers)

 - one-on-one interviews of randomly selected students to evaluate past work

 - short written survey for teachers